 Once the oil has reached the optimum temperature the turkey needs to be lowered into the oil (the wire basket has a heatproof handle but it is still advisable to use oven gloves in case of splattering).
 The turkey should be completely submerged and most fryers, including the Butterball turkey fryer, won't fry a turkey bigger than 14lbs.
 Any bigger and it might lower the temperature of the oil too much resulting in slower cooking and substandard quality of the cooked food.

 Sidetrack!
 Trying to successfully up-date the overarching design of my own branding.
-Thoughts regarding the modern look at http://beachglassphoto.ca?
-Actually an exceptional newborn photographer in Truro NS when seeking inside the whole Nova Scotia locale.
+Thoughts regarding the modern look at https://stairfitter.ca?
+Actually an amazing railings carpenter in Burlington when seeking inside the whole Ontario locale.
 Make your feedback.
 With thanks!

 Are Turkey Fryers safe?

 Yes, as long as you use them properly.
 Remember to read the manual carefully though before you attempt to use your new appliance (don't worry, it's only a few pages long).
 The following are a few tips to remember: